gnehz972/word4you/README.md

-# Word4You - AI-Powered English Word Learning Tool
+# Word4You - AI-Powered English Word Learning CLI Tool

 A command-line tool for learning English words with AI-powered explanations using Google Gemini API.